Contrasting Core & Main (NYSE:CNM) & Greenlane (NASDAQ:GNLN)

-Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN) are both business services companies, but which is the better stock?
-We will compare the two companies based on the strength of their institutional ownership, profitability, earnings, dividends, valuation, risk and analyst recommendations.
+Greenlane (NASDAQ:GNLN) and Core & Main (NYSE:CNM) are both consumer staples companies, but which is the better business?
+We will compare the two businesses based on the strength of their analyst recommendations, dividends, earnings, risk, valuation, institutional ownership and profitability.

 Analyst Ratings

-This is a summary of recent ratings and price targets for Core & Main and Greenlane, as reported by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Greenlane and Core & Main, as provided by MarketBeat.com.

 |Sell Ratings